-Home to more than 2,400 financial services firms, Palm Beach County is experiencing significant financial sector growth as major companies - including Wall Street titan Goldman Sachs – are flocking to the county.
+Home to more than 2,400 financial services firms, Palm Beach County is experiencing significant financial sector growth as major companies – including Goldman Sachs – are opening offices in the Palm Beaches.

 Dozens of financial firms recently relocated to, or opened new offices in, Palm Beach County, which boasts a growing high-net worth population, attractive commercial real estate and pro-business government leaders, according to Business Development Board of Palm Beach County, a not-for-profit corporation working to attract and retain business investment in the county.

 Palm Beach County’s financial sector currently employs approximately 33,000 people and salaries average in the $80,000 range.
 The influx of new firms is expected to bring thousands of high-income jobs to the county.